 History

-The Sinhalese Kingdom which was established in Anuradhapura in the 3rd century B.C. moved to Polonnaruwa during the 11th century A.D. due to the foreign invasions mainly flooded from neighboring India.
-It was then gradually moved to the south-west part of the country, starting from Dambadeniya to Gampola.
+The Sinhalese Kingdom which was first established in Anuradhapura in the 3rd century B.C. moved to Polonnaruwa during the 11th century A.D. due to foreign invasions mainly flooding from neighbouring India.
+It was then gradually moved to the southwest part of the country, starting from Dambadeniya to Gampola.
 After the shift from Gampola, Kotte became the capital city of the Sinhalese Kingdom in the 15th century A.D.

 Details about the ancient Kotte Kingdom are found in several old documents such as Nikaya Sangrahaya (1396 A.D.), Saddharmaratnakaraya, Alakeshvara Yuddhaya, Rajavaliya as well as in the descriptions by Couto (1552-1616 A.D.), Ribeiro (1685 A.D.), Queyroz (1688 A.D.) and Valentijn [(1722 A.D.)
 Fonseka, 2010].